sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 interest rate, or a better *rate of return* (means the same thing).

 There are countless investment offerings, and you've probably heard of some of them: "stocks", "bonds", "mutual funds", and "ETFs".
-Each offers a unique balance of three factors:
+Each offers a unique balance of four factors:
 * rate of return (we want to maximize this)
 * liquidity (we also want to maximize this, but it's not so important)
 * risk (we want to minimize this)